jscroot/jscroot.github.io/README.md

 JSCroot offers **very low-cost deployment**, which can even be done for **free** with many hosting providers, making it an ideal choice for anyone looking to deploy their website with minimal expenses.

+👉 This method is perfect for those who want a super lightweight application without any npm dependencies. 🚀

 Ready to test its performance?
 Dare to [Benchmark This](https://krausest.github.io/js-framework-benchmark/current.html)?

 ### The JS Rule of Thumb: